-, is an independent student media organization.
-Students plan, design, and produce it.
-Many editorial staff members receive performance scholarships linked to their responsibilities.
+NSU’s yearbook, Potpourri, is an independent student media organization.
+Students plan, design and produce it.
+Many editorial staff members receive performance scholarships related to their responsibilities.
 One scholarship is also awarded each year to an incoming freshman.
 The book’s coverage runs from March to March of each year, allowing the staff to feature many campus events.

-, the independent, student-operated newspaper at Northwestern, is published on campus during the fall, spring, and summer semesters and has an online edition.
-The weekly paper (bi-weekly in the summer) covers campus and community activities as well as relevant social issues that concern students.
+The Current Sauce, the independent, student-operated newspaper at NSU, is published weekly during the fall and spring semesters and twice over the summer.
+It is continuously updated online at https://currentsauce.com/.
+The paper covers campus and community activities as well as social issues that concern students.
 Student scholarships are available for staff members and for one incoming freshman.

 KNWD, the student radio station at NSU

-is a non-commercial radio station licensed to the Board of Trustees of Northwestern State University and operating out of facilities at 109 Kyser Hall.
-KNWD transmits a digital stereo FM signal 24 hours a day to the university community and the City of Natchitoches and surrounding areas.
-Only students are allowed to work for KNWD, which provides opportunities to acquire radio management skills and become disc jockeys.
-Scholarships are available for some positions and one scholarship is awarded annually to an incoming freshman.
-Any student may apply to work without pay in the station.
+KNWD 91.7 FM is a noncommercial radio station licensed to the Board of Trustees of Northwestern State University and operating out of facilities at 109 Kyser Hall.
+KNWD transmits a digital stereo FM signal 24 hours a day to the university community, the city of Natchitoches and surrounding areas.
+Only students are allowed to work for KNWD.
+Staffers learn skills in radio management and on-air hosting and production.
+Scholarships are available for some positions, and one scholarship is awarded annually to an incoming freshman.
+Any student can apply to work without pay at the station.

 Student Media Coordinator

-For more information about student media and scholarship opportunities please contact Student Media Coordinator Daniel Thiels via e-mail at email@example.com or at 318-357-5364.
-The Student Media Suite is located in Kyser Hall, Room 225.
+For more information about student media and scholarship opportunities, contact Student Media Coordinator Kenneth Burns at email@example.com or 318-357-5364.
+The student media suite is in 225 Kyser Hall.